jeff0167/Data_And_Things/README.md

 - more
 - research grid_search = GridSearchCV(estimator=rf, param_grid=param_grid, cv=5, scoring='accuracy', verbose=1)

-- time series, the last 2 weeks are the last test, should not train on the whole time series, it's 5+ years, not neccessary

-Cleaned
-- DE_task
-- Exercises in classification l
-- Exercises in clustering
-- Exercises in DT and EDA
-- Exercises in fairness
-- Exercises in linear regression

-- rag_task

 ## To hand in
 - completed
 - 1 (Exercises in DT and EDA)